- Purpose and General Information

 Purpose and General Information

 The purpose of the Thesis/Dissertation Grant Program is to support the scholarly research of graduate students at Northeastern University.
-The grant program is a collaboration with the Office of the Provost for Research and Graduate Education, the Graduate Student Government, and the individual colleges.
+This grant program is a collaboration among the Office of the Provost for Research and Graduate Education, the Graduate Student Government, and the individual colleges.
 It is designed to help full-time graduate students meet the costs associated with completing their thesis or dissertation research, to improve the quality and impact of their research, and/or to support research endeavors intellectually independent of the adviser.

 Allowed expenses include, but are not limited to, research-related expenses associated with: